Teenagers and Young People

 • Talk about how you became independent—share your own struggles and lessons to guide them.

-We would also like to share information with you about what is happening in adoption and find out what you think about different topics.
+We also want to share updates about what’s happening in adoption and hear what you think about different topics that affect you.

-We will be putting on some activities during the summer holidays, and we hope to meet some of you there.
-Please visit our Events Page for more information.
+We’ll also be running activities during the summer holidays, and we hope to meet some of you there.
+You can find out more by visiting our Events Page.

 Online Safety Advice for Parents of Adopted Children